hroussille/BC-SupplyChain/README.md

 # Supply chain & data auditing

-This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Producers, Distributors, Retailers and Consumers.
+This repository contains an Ethereum DApp that demonstrates a Supply Chain flow between a Producers, Distributors, Retailers and Consumers.

 ## Groups